franceswilliams/EvictionsFinalProject/Project_Proposal.md

       - Descriptive

-          - Line graph of eviction rates over time by neighborhood (assuming data available for enough years); if not enough data, then grouped bar chart of eviction rates
+          - Spaghetti plot of eviction rates over time by neighborhood (assuming data available for enough years); if not enough data, then grouped bar chart of eviction rates